 SHRI BHUPESH GUPTA: Whether a lady is beautiful depends on the lady but a lady is beautiful all the same It certainly depends on the lawyer.
-What I said was-I did not reflect upon the lawyer-that a handsome fee was paid.
-Now the statement navs that no handsome fee was
+What I said was-I did not reflect upon the lawyer-that a hand-some fee was paid.
+Now the statement says that no handsome fee was paid.
+But fortunately it had to admit-otherwise I would have proved it-that a fee of Rs.
+5,280 was paid to Mr. Pathak for having appeared on behalf of Mr. Taraporewalla for a few minutes . . .

-PANDIT S. S. N. TANKHA (Uttar Pradesh): He appeared on sever! occasions.
+PANDIT S. S. N. TANKHA (Uttar Pradesh): He appeared on several occasions.
 That was the usual fee for two days.
-You cannot call it band-some.
+You cannot call it handsome.

 SHRI BHUPESH GUPTA: 'Usual' can be 'handsome'.
 'Handsome' is not necessarily unusual.
-The point is the matter came up in Hyderabad and or four years the whole thing was being delayed.
-And the moment Mr. Pathak tame to the Ministry, by some kind of coincidence, the whole thing wal expedited.
-A matter which could not be settled in four years' time, was settled in four weeks' time.
-This mystry is not clarified in this statement.
-This plus the other thing should be a little clarified a little by the hon.
-Minister and also as to why this matter was not handled properly especially when on another charge brought here, prosecution was launched and conviction was obtained against Mr. Taraporewalla in a Hyderabad court.
+The point is the matter came up in Hyderabad and for four years the whole thing was being delayed.
+And the moment Mr. Pathak came to the Ministry, by some kind of coincidence, the whole thing was expedited.
+A matter which could not be settled in four years' time, was settled in four weeks' time. mystry is not clarified in this statement.
+This plus the other things should be a little clarified a little by the hon.
+Minister and also as to why this matter was not handled properly especially when on another brought here, prosecution was launched and conviction was obtained against Mr. Taraporewalla in a Hyderabad court.

-SHRI AKBAR ALI KHAN (Andhrs Pradesh): It is very unfair to Mr. Pathak,
+SHRI AKBAR ALI KHAN (Andhra Pradesh): It is very unfair to Mr. Pathak.

-SHRI BHUPESH GUPTA: Fair or unfair, I do not know,
+SHRI BHUPESH GUPTA: Fair or unfair, I do not know.

-THE MINISTER OF LAW (SHRI P. GOVINDA MENON): Sir, the statement I made vesterday was with reference to the two allegations made by Mr. Bhupesh Gupta during his speech on 30-3-1967.
-The allegations were: (1) For one year, he (Mr. Pathak) sat on the file and nothing has been done, and (2) People have their own suspicions; when Mr. Taraporewalla was fighting his case in the Supreme Court against the Government, Mr. Pathak was appointed on a handsome fee as his counsel and Mr. Pathak had been his favourite lawyer.
+THE MINISTER OF LAW (SHRI P. GOVINDA MENON): Sir the statement I made yesterday was reference to the two allegations made by Mr. Bhupesh Gupta during his speech on 30-3-1967.
+The allegations were: (1) For one year, he Pathak) sat on the file and nothing has been done, and (2) People have their own suspicions; when Mr. Taraporewalla was fighting his case in the Supreme Court against the Government, Mr. Pathak was appointed on a handsome fee as his counsel and Mr. Pathak had been his favourite lawyer.

-[Shri, P. Govinda Menon.]
-Sir, as regards the first allegation, it will be seen from the statement I made yesterday that it is 4th August, 1966 that all the material asked for by the Law Ministry was supplied by the C.B.I, and without getting all the material, no opinion could be given.
-On getting all the material on the 4th August, 1966, the matter was looked into by the Ministry and the Law Secretary recommended on 27-11-1966 to the Minister to what the' course to be as adopted was.
-He found that there no prima facie case and on receiving wa. that opinion, Mr. Pattabhiraman, Minister in tile Ministry of Law, at the time, thought that the matter was complicated enough to be referred to the Attorney-General, and accordingly the matter was referred to the Attorney-General on the 8th December, 1966.
+[Shri P. Govinda Menon.]
+Sir, as regards the first allegation it will be seen from the statement I made yesterday that it is on August, 1966 that all the material asked for by the Law Ministry supplied by the C.B.I. and without getting all the material no opinion could be given.
+On getting all the material on the 4th August, 1966, the matter was looked into by the Ministry and the Law Secretary recommended 27-11-1966 to the Minister to what the course to be adopted was. found that there was prima facie case and on receiving that opinion Mr. Pattabhiraman, State Minister in the Ministry of Law, at the time, thought that the matter was complicated enough to be referred to the Attorney-General, and accordingly the matter was referred to Attorney-General on the 8th December, 1966.
 And on the 6th of January, 1967, the Attorney-General's opinion was obtained.
-The Law Ministry or Mr. Pathak is not responsible for what happened before August, 1966.
-The matter came into the possession of the Ministry only in August, The delay from August, 1966, in a matter of this complication, of four or five months is not a delay, and I submit that the statement of Mr. Bhupesh Gupta that for one year Mr. Pathak sat on the file and nothing has beer-done is not a correct statement.
+The Law Ministry or Mr. Pathak is not responsible for what happened before August, 1966. matter came into the possession of the Ministry only in August, 1966. delay from August, 1966, in a matter of this complication, of four or five months is not a delay, and I submit that the statement of Mr. Bhupesh Gupta that for one year Mr. Pathak sat on the file and nothing has been